udinmoInc/WindEffects/CONTRIBUTING.md

 ### Before Submitting

-1. Ensure your code follows the style guidelines
+1. Ensure code follows style guidelines
 2. Add tests for new functionality
 3. Update documentation if needed
 4. Ensure all tests pass
-5. Rebase your branch on the latest develop branch
+5. Rebase on the latest develop branch

 ### Submitting a PR